qgis2web/qgis2web/README.md

 - Download and unzip to your QGIS plugins directory

 ## Current limitations
-Not all features are supported in both OpenLayers 3 and Leaflet export.
+<p>Not all features are supported in both OpenLayers 3 and Leaflet export.
 Unsupported options are disabled in the plugin UI when you select an output format.
 - all vector layers encoded to JSON in OL3 (ie no remote WFS layers)
 - per-layer popup behaviour only supported in OL3
 - clustering only supported in Leaflet